SurveyMonkey/surveymonkey-android-sdk/README.md

 We strive to fix bugs and add new features as quickly as possible.
 Please watch our Github repo to stay up to date.

+####Sign Up for the Private Beta
+The SDK is currently in Private Beta -- to get on the waiting list: click [Here](https://surveymonkey.wufoo.com/forms/k1qq7e6o0h1ijz0/)

 To download the SDK, either clone the SDK
 ```bash
 git clone https://github.com/SurveyMonkey/surveymonkey-android-sdk.git